 - Description: The AO teleconnection pattern relates upper-level circulation over the Arctic to circulation features over the Northern Hemisphere mid-latitudes and is most active during the cold season.

-- Status: The daily AO index oscillated around zero for most of the month before ending October strongly positive, averaging positive for the month.
+- Status: The daily AO index was generally zero to slightly negative, averaging negative for the month.

-- Teleconnections (influence on weather): To the extent teleconnections are known, a positive AO this time of year (August-October) is typically associated with wetness in the coastal Northwest and coastal Southeast, dryness from the Plains to the Northeast, above-normal temperatures in the north central U.S., and upper-level circulation anomalies which are below normal over Alaska and above normal from the central U.S. to eastern Canada.
+- Teleconnections (influence on weather): To the extent teleconnections are known, a negative AO this time of year (May-July) is typically associated with dry conditions in the Northeast and Deep South, and wet conditions across the Plains and parts of the Midwest, below-normal temperatures in the Northern Plains and New England, near normal temperatures elsewhere, and upper-level circulation anomalies which are below normal over eastern to central Canada and above normal over Alaska.

 - The North Atlantic Oscillation (NAO) pattern